magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Disallow
 """"""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-sendrpid:

+Sendrpid
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-addparameter:

-Add parameter
-"""""""""""""
+Addparameter
+""""""""""""

-We not write the description to this field.
+We did not write the description to this field.